Edmund Dummer (naval engineer): Shipbuilder for the Navy

 Dummer continued his association with the Royal Navy through his shipbuilding interests at Blackwall.
 In 1704 he presented to the Admiralty a model and a draught for a small vessel designed to "cruise on the coast of this Kingdom" and "to row with oars" as well as sail.
 On 7 March 1704, the Admiralty instructed the Navy Board to contract with Dummer to build two vessels to this design.
 These two sloops, HMS Ferret and HMS Weazle, were significantly greater in size and firepower than earlier unrated craft.
 These 128-ton vessels were the first sloops built to serve as effective warships, carrying eight minions and two falconets, subsequently replaced by a uniform armament of twelve 3-pounder guns.

-In 1709 Dummer also designed and built the small sixth rate HMS Swan by contract with the Navy Board, and in the same year they purchased from him a similar vessel which he was building on speculation – the Sixth rate HMS Hind.
-The French captured Ferret in 1706, the Hind unfortunately stranded and wrecked off the Isle of Wight just two months after her launch in 1709, and the Weazle and Swan were sold in 1712.
+In 1709 Dummer also designed and built at Rotherhithe the small Sixth rate HMS Swan by contract with the Navy Board, and in the same year they purchased from him a similar vessel which he was building there on speculation – the Sixth rate HMS Hind.
+French privateers captured Ferret in 1706, the Hind unfortunately stranded and wrecked off the Isle of Wight just two months after her launch in 1709, and the Weazle and Swan were sold in 1712.